-From being the “Trophy Wife”—the one with the high flying career (and the one who bought their home), Hajar turned into a burden upon the son of her in-laws.
-Her husband had to justify how he spent on his family.
+From being the “Trophy Wife”—the one with the high-flying career (and the one who bought their home)—Hajar turned into a burden upon the son of her in-laws.
+Her husband had to justify how much he spent on his family.

-While the family seemed religiously inclined, never missing prayers and having some “Muslim standards,” children—or grandchildren for the matter—were not of a priority nor a pleasure.
+The family seemed religiously inclined.
+While never missing prayers and having some “Muslim standards,” children—or grandchildren for that matter—were neither a priority nor a pleasure.

 Making Sacrifices that Go Unnoticed

 Anis gave all of that up as well.
 As a mother of four and former banker, she decided that spending thousands of dollars on her car would be a small price to pay to raise her children.

 “It isn’t easy,” Anis says.
 “You get used to money.
 I could buy things for myself without asking my husband.
 Now I stay at home with four children and one stable income.“